tandao0909/hands-on-with-DS/Chapter 10/note.md

 - Artificial neurons can be seen as a node, symbolize for a function which has many inputs and one output.
 - Each input is binary (on/off) and output is also binary.
-- Here is [Tensorflow's playground](https://playground.tensorflow.org/) to play with.
+- Here is [TensorFlow's playground](https://playground.tensorflow.org/) to play with.
 - Conclusion after playing (Maybe wrong):
     - The activation affect a lot on the shape of the decision boundaries, in case of ReLU, the decision boundaries are straight lines.
     - The more hidden layers, the more complex structure that the neural network can learn.